European Oak Feather Edge Cladding

 We only supply European Oak Feather Edged cladding in fresh sawn character grade.
 This "green" (fresh sawn) oak will contain some knots and gives a very traditional look.
 The knots in this timber will be fairly small and there will be no large dead knots.

 Fresh sawn oak will dry out over a long period of time of its own accord so doesn’t need treating like the kiln dried and machined alternatives.
 This makes Feather Edged cladding easy to maintain and cost effective.
-You can treat your timber if you would like to keep the colour however a popular option is to allow the timber to weather and turn silvery grey.

 Your oak feather edge cladding will be supplied in random lengths between 2m and 3.8m.